mingjane-work/mati-ios-sdk/docs/mati-ios.md

 ## Metadata Usage

-#### 0) Metadata – is used as an additional parameter for sending it to you via a webhook after passing verification and is also displayed in the verification on the dashboard
+Metadata is an additional parameter you can send through a webhook or on the dashboard after passing verification.

+### Set Default Language

-#### 1) You can use metadata to set specific parameters, including setting your default language and to hide language settings from users.
+You can use metadata to set specific parameters, including setting your default language and to hide language settings from users.

 key: `fixedLanguage`
 value: locale code of language

 For instance, to set the language code for Spain to Spanish, we would set the `fixedLanguage` parameter to `es" `

-### Example: Set the Language Code for Spain
+#### Example: Set the Language Code for Spain

 **Swift**
 ```swift
 metadata: ["fixedLanguage": "es"]
 ```

+### Set Button Colors

-#### 2) Or you can set color of main buttons in flow you want.
+You can set background and text colors of the flow buttons.

-2.1)  Set the background color of button
+For the background color, use the `buttonColor` parameter:

 key: `buttonColor`
 value: hexColor

-### Example
+#### Example: Set the Flow Button Background Color

 **Swift**
 ```swift
 metadata: ["buttonColor": "#C0C8D1"]
 ```

-2.2) Set the title color of button
+To set the button's text color use the `buttonTextColor` parameter:

 key: `buttonTextColor`
 value: hexColor

-### Example
+#### Example: Set the Flow Button Text Color

 **Swift**
 ```swift